sjaehn/BWidgets/BWidgets/README.md

 ![spinbox](../suppl/SpinBox.png)

-`SpinBox` is a `Valueable` composite widget.
+`SpinBox` is a `Valueable` composite widget also supporting Clickable, Scrollable, and Keypressable.
 It is a container widget.
 It has got a list of content widgets representing the items.
 And it has got a `SpinButton` to move between the items.